Ned Jarrett: Racing career

 Jarrett was introduced to cars early in life: his father let him drive the family car to church on Sunday mornings when he was nine years old.
-Jarrett started working for his father in the sawmill by the time he was 12, but racing was what he wanted.
+Jarrett started working for his father in the sawmill by the time he was 12, but a racing career was what he truly wanted to pursue.

 Ned drove in his first race in 1952 at Hickory Motor Speedway (North Carolina).
-He drove a Sportsman Series Ford that he co-owned with his brother-in-law, and finished tenth.
+He drove a Sportsman Series Ford that he co-owned with his brother-in-law, John Lence and finished tenth.
 This did not go over well with his father.
 His father told him he could work on cars but not drive them.
-Once, his brother-in-law was sick for a race and asked Jarrett to fill in for him.
+Once, John was sick for a race and asked Jarrett to fill in for him.
 Jarrett used his brother-in-law's name and came in second in that race.
-That worked out so smoothly that Jarrett drove in a few more races under an assumed name, but was finally caught by his father after winning a race.
+That worked out so smoothly that Jarrett drove in a few more races under the assumed name John Lence but was finally caught by his father after winning a race.
 His father told him if he was going to drive to at least use his own name.

 Jarrett raced in his first Grand National Series race in the 1953 Southern 500 at Darlington Speedway.
 He was out after 10 laps after the engine leaked oil.

 Jarrett was the 1955 track champion at Hickory Motor Speedway.

 Jarrett came in second driving in the Sportsman Series in 1956, and won the 1957 and 1958 championships.

 In 1959, he was looking to pursue a career in the Grand National Series.
 He purchased a Junior Johnson Ford for $2,000.
 He did not have enough money to cover the check, so he waited until the bank closed to write the check, entered two races, and won them both to cover the cost of his car.

 In 1960, he won five races, before winning the 1961 Grand National championship with 22 top-five finishes and 34 top-ten finishes out of 46 races, with one win.

 One indicator of the personal character of "Gentleman Ned" Jarrett is demonstrated by the decision to sell his 1961 (raced as No. 11) Chevrolet to Wendell Scott (the first NASCAR African American driver) who travelled from his Virginia home to Jarrett's shop on West "A" Street in Newton, NC, to take delivery of the Chevy Bel Air (raced the previous season) when Jarrett changed to Fords in 1962.
 Scott hauled the old blue coupe away on the back of an open trailer.
 Bobby Isaac frequented the shop on West A Street during this period when Bud Alman was the crew chief assisted by mechanic "John Carl" Ervin.
 Ervin later became crew chief to Jarrett and the No. 11 Fords.